pruett/ruby-patterns/themes/inheritance-vs-composition.md

 Crab.new.move #=> crabwalking
 ```

 This example above, albeit quite contrived, examines some core components of composition.
 First, notice we have solid **encapsulation** in our class objects by avoiding any direct inheritance.
-Second, it is `Mobility`'s responsiblity to provide a clean interface, as it's `Bear` and `Crab`'s duty to properly interact with it.
+Second, it is `Mobility`'s responsibility to provide a clean interface, as it's `Bear` and `Crab`'s duty to properly interact with it.
 The objects are fully **de-coupled** and instances of `Bear` and `Crab` **delegate** responsibility onto `Mobility`.

 ## Inheritance vs. Composition

 The question of whether to use inheritance or composition typically depends on the situation.
 Both serve similar functions, but result in very different outcomes.

-If you have a simple object hierarchy that answers yes to the question: "is *y* a kind of *x*?", you will likely first abstract the essense of *x* and create subclasses that inherit its behavior.
+If you have a simple object hierarchy that answers yes to the question: "is *y* a kind of *x*?", you will likely first abstract the essence of *x* and create subclasses that inherit its behavior.
 Inheritance shines in simple examples that follow a disciplined path -- non-complex object relationships that build nicely off a defined superclass.

 If the relationship is less hierarchical, however, reaching for composition is usually a good bet.
-Composition tends to provide more flexibility and extensibility, which is always a good thing, especially when attempting to model your code around a future which is largely unknown and in constant flux.
+Composition tends to provide more flexibility and extensibility, especially when attempting to model your code around a future which is largely unknown and in constant flux.